yitongshang2021/yitongshang2021.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am a Postdoc researcher at Department of Civil and Environmental Engineering, The Hong Kong University of Science and Technology.
-I am very fortunate to have Professor [Sen Li](https://www.smartcityhkust.com/) as my Postdoc advisor.
+I am currently a Research Assistant Professor  in the Department of Civil and Environmental Engineering at The Hong Kong University of Science and Technology, hosted by Prof. [Sen Li](https://www.smartcityhkust.com/).
+I am also very fortunate to have had Prof. Li as my Postdoc advisor previously.

-Previously, I got the PhD degree in Information and Communication Engineering through a joint program between Harbin Institute of Technology and Southern University of Science and Technology, advised by Professor [Linni Jian](https://www.sustech.edu.cn/en/faculties/jianlinni.html).
+I obtained my PhD degree in Information and Communication Engineering through a joint program between Harbin Institute of Technology and Southern University of Science and Technology, advised by Prof. [Linni Jian](https://www.sustech.edu.cn/en/faculties/jianlinni.html).
-I got the Bachelor degree in Electrical Engineering and Automation at China Agricultural University, advised by Professor [Tianjun Jing](https://faculty.cau.edu.cn/jtj/list.htm).
+I earned my Bachelor's degree in Electrical Engineering and Automation from China Agricultural University, advised by Prof. [Tianjun Jing](https://faculty.cau.edu.cn/jtj/list.htm).

 Research interests
 ======